How To Help

 As such, you can make a real difference to people's lives when you decide to volunteer with a dyspraxia foundation.
 Donating your time can be the perfect way to spend a free afternoon.
 You'll get the chance to meet new people, and potentially learn new skills you can use in the future too.

-VOLUNTEER WITH A DYSPRAXIA FOUNDATION
+HOW TO HELP WITH A DYSPRAXIA CHARITY

 Whether you're looking to build up your CV for your future career, or looking for a way to spend your time after retirement, there are lots of different ways you can volunteer with a dyspraxia charity.
 You could become a carer's advocate, or take care of phone calls, enquiries and administration tasks as a receptionist for an afternoon a week.

 Help With A Research Study

 Some of the leading UK dyspraxia foundations often run or support studies of people with dyspraxia.
 Whether you or your child are in a position to help, just an hour or so of your time could help with continued understanding of the condition.